jidoux/project-1/README.md

 # What is this?
-This is a simple python web dumping program, all it does is dump the html data of a website into a file, called site_content.txt.
+This is a simple python web dumping program, all it does is dump the content—including html data of a website—into a file, called site_content.txt.
+This file is only 1 line of the entire web page's content.

 # How to run it:
+You must first download the files on github and put them into a specific folder.
-You must first create a conda environment with all the packages used in this program You can do this by doing the following command, just name it anything you want
+Then, create a conda environment with all the packages used in this program You can do this by doing the following command, just name it anything you want
 ```conda create --name [ENTER NAME HERE] --file requirement.yaml```
 and then activate this environment with: